hanruizhang/2021-CAAC-ACRE-CNAHA/index.md

 ### Other Notices:
 * The ePosters are for registered attendees to view only.
 Please do not duplicate, share or post unpublished data.
-* If you registered on or after 11/12/2021, we might not have a chance to give you access to the ePosters; or if you have problems accesing the ePosters, please submit requests for access when prompted or email Dr. Hanrui Zhang at hz2418@cumc.columbia.edu.
+* If you registered on or after 11/12/2021, we might not have the chance to give you access to the ePosters; or if you have problems accesing the ePosters, please submit requests for access when prompted or email Dr. Hanrui Zhang at hz2418@cumc.columbia.edu.

 | Presenting Authors      | Affiliations     | Abstract Title    |